DarlingGarcia/core-code-from-scratch-readme/README.md

 ## Which comes first, cereal or milk?

 Algoritmo CerealWithMilkRecipe\
-	\tEscribir "Do you want your cereal with strawberries?"\
+	Escribir "Do you want your cereal with strawberries?"\
-	\tLeer cerealWithStrawberries\
+	Leer cerealWithStrawberries\
 	\tEscribir "Grab a 12 oz bowl"\
 	\tEscribir "Pour milk into the bowl"\
 	\tEscribir "Add the cereal of your preference"\